 Leaving Paris via la gare de Bercy was the easy part.
 I arrived about an hour before departure and I noticed several things.
 For starters, people were pissed off.
 The information booth was filled with folks attempting to buy tickets and yelling about bookings.
-Several buses pulled up to the quais (dock/platform [pl.]), but there was no sense or reason to the operation.
+Several buses pulled up to the quais (dock/platform [pl.]), but there was no sense or reason for the operation.
 Normally, I'd suggest technology over paper, but this time around I'd have to say you would be left out in the cold if you tried to use the OUIBUS/BlaBlaBus (now OUIGO) app to do anything.
 This is the exact reason why our boarding took about 30 minutes.
 The driver checked passports and tickets on laggy smartphones.
 I had a printout, but it didn't matter.
 We were already behind schedule.
 I checked the site to get my seat number as the chauffeur didn't think it was pertinent information.

 The cabin was cozy and I had access to a 220v outlet and a USB port.
-The air flow was nice.
-WiFi (pronounced wee-fee) was spotty and limited to 50mb, which was used up about an hour into the trip.
+The airflow was nice.
+WiFi (pronounced wee-fee) was spotty and limited to 50MB, which was used up about an hour into the trip.
 The bus also had a WC, but I didn't use it.

-Three hours into the trip, the driver took a 45-minute break at rest stop just outside of the Belgian border.
+Three hours into the trip, the driver took a 45-minute break at a rest stop just outside of the Belgian border.
 This was, according to their site, included as part of the journey time.
 Pas vrai.
 We arrived about 2 hours late into Bruxelles.
 This ate into my time in Bruxelles, but I made up for it by having espresso and staying out late.

 The Beginning of The End

-After a less than a spectacular inbound trip, I left OUIBUS/BlaBlaBus a ‘neutral' review.
+After a less than spectacular inbound trip, I left OUIBUS/BlaBlaBus a ‘neutral' review.
 While the amenities on the first bus were decent, I couldn't forgive them for the 2-hour delay.
 What if I had a train to catch?
 Or a flight?
 I was lucky neither was the case, but I could see how it could affect someone's itinerary.

 Bright and early at 7 am I made my way back to the Bruxelles Midi Station to catch the bus back into Paris-Roissy-CDG Airport.
 I was sad to leave Bruxelles but relieved to be heading back home.
 It was pitch black outside when I heard the bus driver calling people over to form the queue.
 I present my passport to which he snickers ‘Americaine.‘ I laugh and respond, “Malheureusement (unfortunately).”
 I hand him my paper ticket and ask, “CDG?”